 Ian is the Chief Executive of Capital & Counties Properties PLC, one of the largest publically listed property investment and development companies in central London.
 He is a Chartered Surveyor with over 25 years’ experience in large scale global real estate investment and development.
 He was an Executive Director of Hongkong Land until 2006 when he returned to London to become an Executive Director of Liberty International.
 He is a member of the British Property Federation Policy Committee, a Trustee and Board Member of the Urban Land Institute and past Chairman of the Association of Foreign Investors in Real Estate in America.
 He is also a director of AIM listed Japan Residential Investment Co Ltd.

-Roddy has most recently been leading a team of senior professionals at the Ministry of Defence, developing the estate strategy for a national portfolio of some 3,000 properties with an estimated value of c £8-10Bn+.
-His previous role was as a director at Telereal Trillium (formerly Land Securities Trillium), accountable for the estate strategy, asset and estate management deliverables under a 25-year outsourcing contract with one of Trillium’s major government clients.
+He previously led a team of senior professionals developing the estate strategy for a major national portfolio of some 3,000 properties with an estimated value of c £10Bn+.
+This follows 11 years as a director at Telereal Trillium (formerly Land Securities Trillium), accountable for all the estate strategy, asset and estate management deliverables under a 25-year outsourcing contract with one of Trillium’s major UK-wide clients.

 Before joining Trillium in 2003, Roddy was a lead management consultant in KPMG’s Property & Programmes Consulting group, which he joined in 1998.
 Prior to that, he was a property asset manager in Coopers & Lybrand’s Business Recovery & Insolvency division for 6 years, having started his articles at Knight Frank & Rutley.
 He served as an Army officer with the Royal Green Jackets, after reading Economics at Cambridge.

-Roddy was President of the Cambridge University Land Society from 2012 to 2014, and continues to chair its Commercial Property Forum.
-He also sits on the Peterhouse Society Committee.
+Roddy was President of the Cambridge University Land Society from 2012-2014, and continues to chair its Commercial Property Forum.
+He is a founder member of the Cambridge Land Economy Advisory Board, and also sits on the Peterhouse Society Committee.

-Anne Kavanagh is the Chief Investment Officer for Patrizia Immobilien AG.
+Anne Kavanagh is the Chief Executive Officer of Telford Homes.
+Before this she was Chief Investment Officer for Patrizia Immobilien AG.
 Prior to this, she was Global Head of Asset Management, and Transactions at AXA Real Estate who manage over €57 billion of assets.
 Anne was responsible for AXA Real Estate’s activities in asset management including transactions and development.
 She was also a member of the Management Board and Investment Committee.
 Prior to joining AXA Real Estate Anne was Managing Director at Lazard.